 As the popularity of these devices continues to increase with teens, there is a need for more information about the use of these products.
-From increasing the chances of smoking cigarettes, to getting high, the findings support the fact – electronic smoking devices are not safe.
+From increasing the chances of smoking cigarettes to getting high, the findings support the fact that electronic smoking devices are not safe.

 Allen, J. G., Flanigan, S. S., LeBlanc, M., Vallarino, J., MacNaughton, P., Stewart, J. H., & Christiani, D. C. (2016).
 Flavoring chemicals in e-cigarettes: diacetyl, 2, 3-pentanedione, and acetoin in a sample of 51 products, including fruit-, candy-, and cocktail-flavored e-cigarettes.
 Environmental Health Perspectives (Online), 124(6), 733.

 Huang, L. L., Baker, H. M., Meernik, C., Ranney, L. M., Richardson, A., & Goldstein, A. O. (2016).
 Impact of non-menthol flavours in tobacco products on perceptions and use among youth, young adults and adults: a systematic review.
 Tobacco control, tobaccocontrol-2016.

 Jamal A, Gentzke A, Hu SS, et al. Tobacco use among middle and high school students — United States, 2011–2016.
 MMWR Morb Mortal Wkly Rep. 2017; 66:597-603.